Why You Should Get Your Flu Vaccine Now: 2020-2021 Updates

 An adjuvant is an ingredient used in some vaccines that helps it to work better: it creates a stronger immune response in people receiving the vaccine.

 The Flu Vaccine is Affordable and Convenient

-The flu vaccine (see the 2018-2019 options here) has never been easier to get.
+The flu vaccine has never been easier to get.

 Across the country, most pharmacists are now licensed to immunize, meaning they can give you the vaccine with little waiting.
 In addition, pharmacies or clinics will accept insurance for the vaccine which results in little or no copay to you.

 If you have don't have insurance, check to see if your local or state health clinic or employer is offering free vaccines.
 Even if you have to pay, the average $30-$50 cash price is well worth the price.

 College students living in close quarters are especially susceptible to the flu, just like they are vulnerable to COVID-19.
 They may be offered the flu vaccine at little to no cost in the campus clinic.
 College students should make it a priority to get their flu vaccine each fall.

 Seniors are an especially high-risk group for severe flu, hospitalization, and death due to influenza complications like pneumonia.
 Boosting the immune system with one of the below vaccines may be preferred for this age group, but vaccination should not be delayed if a specific product is not readily available.

 Fluzone High Dose vaccine is specifically made for adults 65 years of age and older.
 Fluzone, a trivalent vaccine, contains four times the amount of antigen of the regular flu vaccine.

 Fluzone High Dose Quadrivalent was approved in Nov.
 2019 for adults 65 years of age and older.